-Forestry Innovation Investment (FII) works with the forest industry to maintain, create and diversify demand for B.C. forest products at home and abroad; communicate the merits of B.C.'s products and forest practices to the global marketplace; and helps ensure that the forest sector, through innovation and market development, continues to be a leading contributor to the B.C. economy.
-In pursuing its mandate, FII engages with the forest industry, the Government of Canada, provincial ministries, research institutions, and other stakeholders to deliver forward looking, innovative market development programs.
+Forestry Innovation Investment (FII) works with the forest industry to maintain, create and diversify demand for B.C. forest products in Canada and in key world markets; promote B.C.'s forest products and forest management to the global marketplace; and help ensure that the forest sector, through innovation and strong international sales, continues to be a leading contributor to the B.C. economy.
+In pursuing its mandate, FII engages with the forest industry, the Government of Canada, provincial ministries, research institutions, and other stakeholders to deliver forward-looking, innovative market development programs.
 Through its programs and activities, FII supports the Government's commitment to build a strong, sustainable, innovative economy that works for the people of B.C.

-As outlined in its 2018/19 Mandate Letter from the Minister of Jobs, Trade and Technology, FII will focus on four strategic priorities in the coming year:
+As outlined in its 2019/20 Mandate Letter from the Minister of Jobs, Trade and Technology, FII will focus on four strategic priorities in the coming year:

-- Promote wood's environmental merits as a preferred, sustainable and renewable building material. - Expand international market diversification for B.C. wood products to open up new opportunities in existing and new markets, with a strong focus on Asia. - Showcase B.C.'s leadership in how we use wood by profiling innovative projects, and leveraging that experience to increase demand for the use of wood at home and abroad. - Collaborate with B.C.
-Provincial Government partners to jointly deliver on the strategic objective to advance wood innovation in B.C.
+- Promote wood's environmental merits as a preferred, sustainable and renewable building material. - Expand international market diversification for B.C. wood products by opening new opportunities in existing and new markets, with a strong focus on high-potential markets in Asia, including China, Japan, South Korea, India and Vietnam. - Showcase B.C.'s leadership in manufacturing and using wood by profiling innovative projects, and leverage that experience to expand the use of wood at home and abroad. - Collaborate with B.C.
+Provincial Government partners to jointly deliver on the Province's objective to expand our engineered wood-products sector in B.C.